-MU001A Exploring Music at the Keyboard (3) Fall This course focuses on the basics of piano technique and the fundamentals of music theory, including melody, harmony, rhythm, timbre, and texture.
-The student develops sightreading and beginning sightsinging skills.
+MU001A Exploring Music at the Keyboard (3)

+This course focuses on the basics of piano technique and the fundamentals of music theory, including melody, harmony, rhythm, timbre, and texture.
+The student develops sight-reading and beginning sight-singing skills.
 The course includes utilization of music technology and experience in music listening.
-This course is open to majors and non-majors and can be used to fulfill the Core Curriculum Arts requirement.
+This course is open to majors and non-majors, and can be used to fulfill the Core Curriculum Arts Requirement.

-MU001B Comprehensive Musicianship: Diatonic Techniques (3) Spring This course continues from MU001A, with increasing focus on musicianship skills (sight singing and music dictation), diatonic harmony, and keyboard skills.
+MU001B Comprehensive Musicianship: Diatonic Techniques (3)

+This course continues from MU001A, with increasing focus on musicianship skills (sight singing and music dictation), diatonic harmony, and keyboard skills.

-MU001C Comprehensive Musicianship: Chromatic Techniques (3) Fall This course continues focus on musicianship skills and keyboard skills and use of music technology, with a new focus on chromatic harmony.
+MU001C Comprehensive Musicianship: Chromatic Techniques (3)

+This course continues focus on musicianship skills and keyboard skills and use of music technology, with a new focus on chromatic harmony.

-MU001D Comprehensive Musicianship: 20th Century Techniques (3) Fall Advanced musicianship skills, keyboard skills, and 20th Century techniques (e.g., serial techniques), and music of diverse cultural sources are explored in this final semester of MU001.
+MU001D Comprehensive Musicianship: 20th Century Techniques (3)

+Advanced musicianship skills, keyboard skills, and 20th Century techniques (e.g., serial techniques), and music of diverse cultural sources are explored in this final semester of MU001.

-MU006/106/506 Composing and Improvising (1-3) Spring Students learn composing and improvising in various musical styles.
+MU006/106/506 Composing and Improvising (1-3)

+Students learn composing and improvising in various musical styles.
 This course covers classical, pop, jazz, rock, and nonwestern music performed on both acoustical and synthesized instruments.
-MU006 is open to non-music majors for the Core Curriculum Arts requirement (three units) and to music majors for elective credit (one to three units).
+MU006 is open to nonmajors for the Core Curriculum Arts Requirement (three units) and to music majors for elective credit (one to three units).

-MU007/107 Beginning Guitar (2) Spring Beginning guitar players can learn more quickly in a class setting.
+MU007/107 Beginning Guitar (2)

+Beginning guitar players can learn more quickly in a class setting.
 This class offers techniques for playing the guitar and training in reading music for guitar.
-Open to non-majors.
+Open to nonmajors.

-MU008A/B/C/D Music Skills Lab (1/1/1/1) Fall (A/C/D), Spring (B)
+MU008A/B/C/D Music Skills Lab (1/1/1/1)